adzuci/TIPs/tips/tip-6-golang-style-guide.md

     export GOROOT=$HOME/go
     export GOPATH=$HOME/GO_LIBS
     export PATH=$GOROOT/bin:$GOPATH/bin:$PATH
-    # Needed for experimental vendoring in 1.5
-    export GO15VENDOREXPERIMENT=1
     export PS1="(go) $PS1"

 These settings can be loaded by adding `. ~/GO_ENV` to your `.bashrc`